 Scroll through your apps and note which ones you rarely use or don’t use at all.
 Do you have two or three apps that perform the same function?
 What about the one you downloaded to get a free drink 5 years ago?

 Aside from picking out the apps you don’t use, highlight the ones you use every day.
 When you wake up in the morning, what are the first ones you open?
-Make a list, in your head or on paper, of the apps you would like to keep and those that can be tossed.
+In your head or on paper, make a list of the apps you would like to keep and those that can be tossed.

 Your iPhone can help if you’re not sure where to start.
 To get a detailed view of your app activity and what you use most, go to Settings > Screen Time.
 To see how much data your apps use, go to Settings > Cellular.
 To see which apps are seriously mooching off your battery, go to Settings > Battery.